 Each student organization must have an advisor who is a faculty member or staff member and at least eight student body members to charter the organization.
-A New Student Organization request must be completed and submitted to the Student Assembly and then the Vice President for Student Affairs for approval.
+A New Student Organization request must be completed and submitted to the Student Assembly and then the Dean of Students for approval.
 The following information must be included:

-- 1. Proposed Constitution and Bylaws of the student organization; - 2.
-A description of how the student organization would be beneficial to the student body and College community; - 3.
-The names, addresses, contact numbers and emails of at least eight (8) dedicated members; - 4.
+1. Proposed Constitution and Bylaws of the student organization;

+2. A description of how the student organization would be beneficial to the student body and College community;

+- 3. The names, addresses, contact numbers and emails of at least eight (8) dedicated members; - 4.
 The name, position and work number of the advisor(s).

 The Student Assembly will approve or reject the proposed Constitution and Bylaws of the student organization within one month after the proposal is submitted and reviewed.
 The decision must then be submitted for final approval by the Vice President for Student Affairs, who will notify the president of the student organization, in writing, of his or her decision regarding the request for recognition.
-The Vice President for Student Affairs' decision is binding and final for the semester in which the Constitution and Bylaws is submitted.
+The Dean of Students' decision is binding and final for the semester in which the Constitution and Bylaws is submitted.